alirezaghl/csapp/bomb-lab/README.md

 # Bomb solutions: Phases 1-5

 ## Overview
-This guide documents the reverse engineering process and solutions for the first five phases of the CMU Bomb Lab.
+the reverse engineering process and solutions for the first five phases of the CMU Bomb Lab.
 I could not solve phase 6, so I put it aside for another time to think about it.
 Overall, this was a very fun assignment.

 ---